Contents

 Skylight Cost Elements.

-Most standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the higher the cost.
-If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Price.